Rocks of Cork

 Welcome to the Rock Museum!

-As mentioned, the two main types of rocks (which we in geology call 'lithology' or 'lithologies') are the Old Red Sandstone and the limestone, each representing Cork's red and white colours.
-Both of them show incredible evidence of what Cork looked like hundreds of millions of years ago!
+As mentioned, the two main types of rocks in Cork City are the Old Red Sandstone and the limestone; each representing Cork's red and white colours.
+Both of them show incredible evidence of what Cork looked like hundreds of millions of years ago.

 But don't just take our word for it.
 Have a look at our rock museum below.
-You can interact with the rocks of Cork below, read fascinating facts about them.
+Here you can interact with scanned 3D-models of Cork's rocks and read fascinating facts about them by clicking on the annotations.

-Archaeopteris hibernica fossil - one of the first 'true' trees on Earth
+Archaeopteris hibernica fossil - one of the first trees on Earth

-Archaeopteris is the name of the species of one of the first true trees in Earth's history.
+Archaeopteris is the name of the species of one of the first trees in Earth's history.
 At the end of the Devonian period, these early trees began to dominate the surface of the Earth.
 The fact that we see evidence of this in the Old Red Sandstone layers here in Cork City is impressive in itself!
-This plant fossil was collected from Glanmire, but it is unclear if it means from Glanmire itself or Lower Glanmire Road, where a sandstone quarry was located, known as Tivoli quarry.
+This plant fossil was collected from somewhere in Glanmire.
+Unfortunately, it's unclear if that means from Glanmire itself or Lower Glanmire Road, where a quarry known as Tivoli quarry once was located.

 Limestone - fossilised coral reef

-Limestone is quite spectacular.
-While the Old Red Sandstone is made of sand and fine rock material, limestone is made entirely by marine organisms and mud.
-As in the modern-day Bahamas and the Great Barrier Reef, countless numbers of sea creatures such as corals grow on the seafloor, constructing their skeletons and platforms from the chemical compound calcium carbonate.
-As they die, all that is left is the calcium carbonate structures.
+The Carboniferous limestone is quite spectacular.
+While the Old Red Sandstone is made of sand and fine rock material, limestone is made almost entirely of mud and remains from marine organisms.
+As in the modern-day Bahamas and the Great Barrier Reef, countless numbers of sea creatures grow on the seafloor, constructing their skeletons and platforms from the chemical compound calcium carbonate.
+As they die, all that's left is the calcium carbonate structures.